Carrier Oils for Essential Oils

 Almond Oil, Sweet is a light to medium carrier oil that is non-greasy and easily absorbed into the skin.

-Avocado Oil is a heavier carrier oil that is very rich in nutrients.
+Avocado Oil is a heavier carrier oil that is rich in nutrients.
 It is mostly used in products for dry scalps, damaged hair, and skin problems such as eczema.

 Grapeseed Oil is a very fine, light, non-greasy, fast-absorbing carrier oil with no odor.
 It is widely used in aromatherapy products and is hypoallergenic.